B-5.4 Series 2-EAS Shanke, Edwin A. Papers, circa 1914-1993 (bulk 1937-1941).

 On December 10, 1941 German authorities took Shanke into custody.
 Soon he was interned at Bad Nauheim Camp with other journalists and members of the United States Embassy.
 During Shanke’s five month captivity, the Germans prohibited him from having any contact with the outside world, including correspondence with his family.
 Shanke was released in May 1942 as part of an exchange of journalists and diplomats between Germany and the United States.

 Following his exchange, Shanke worked at the AP’s London office until being transferred to its new office in Sweden in December 1942.
-In 1943 Shanke began Florence, a refugee from war-torn Finland who had settled in Sweden with her family.
+In 1943 Shanke began dating a woman named Florence, a refugee from war-torn Finland who had settled in Sweden with her family.
 They married in May 1944.
 The AP appointed Shanke its Stockholm Bureau Chief in February 1945.
 Shanke returned to Berlin with Florence in July 1946 to report on the Nuremberg trials.
 In November 1948 the AP reassigned Shanke to its London office.
 The couple remained living in England for nearly 20 years during which the AP sent Shanke abroad to report on important events, such as the Helsinki Olympics (1952), the Suez crisis (1956) and the Lebanon crisis (1958).
 Shanke returned to Stockholm in 1967 where he became Chief of Scandinavian Services, a post he held until his retirement from the Associated Press in 1976.
 In 1968 Shanke received the By-Line Award from Marquette University’s College of Journalism.

 Although Shanke would visit the United States, he never lived there again after moving to Germany in 1937.
 Eddie and Flory had no children.
 Avid travelers, they remained living in Sweden following his retirement.
 Edwin Shanke died in Stockholm on December 1, 2004, at age 94.